lambduli/lambduli/README.md

 ### [Plover](https://github.com/lambduli/plover) :rose:

-Plover is a small automated theorem prover based on a relational language like *Prolog*.
+Plover is a small automated theorem prover based on a logic language like *Prolog*.
 The main idea is to replace *Minilog's* depth-first search strategy with a complete one.

 It serves as the first step on my journey to study the topic of formal reasoning and automated and interactive theorem provers and assistants.